-If you’re a friend or family member trying to provide comfort to a grieving heart, the last thing you want to do is bring them more pain.
-So when you’re told, “Your words and actions are hurtful.
+If you’re a friend or family member trying to provide comfort to a grieving heart, the last thing you want to do is cause more pain.
+But when you’re told, “Your words and actions are hurtful.
 You don’t understand,” it may be easy to feel unappreciated or confused.
 I was just trying to help, you think.

 The Story of Peanuts and Grief